Explore AI speech

 In this exercise, you explored the use of speech-to-text and text-to-speech with a generative AI model in a simple playground app.

-The app used in this lab is based on a simplified version of Azure Speech in Foundry tools; and more specifically on the playground for Azure Speech Voice Live; a service used to build real-time voice-based agents.
+The app used in this lab is based on a simplified version of the agent playground in Microsoft Foundry portal; in which Azure Speech in Foundry tools Voice Live capabilities can be added to an agent.
 While the app in this lab is limited to “single-turn” spoken interactions, the Azure Speech Voice Live capabilities in Microsoft Foundry include multi-turn real-time conversations with support for interruptions and background noise suppression.